CenterForOpenScience/ember-osf/README.md

 If you provide a setting in both the config file and an environment variable, the environment variables take precedence.

+You can always override auth-related settings, but attempts to override server URLs will be ignored unless you explicitly specify `BACKEND=env` (see "Running" for example).

 ### Using the API
 Most apps that use this addon will authorize requests via OAuth2.
 As may be apparent from the `CLIENT_ID` and `REDIRECT_URI` settings above, you will need to [create a developer application](https://test.osf.io/settings/applications/)